Often, quality products are born from situations where creative people need to find solutions to their own problems.

 With many videos, an active community forum, a panel of industry experts, live monthly events, and discounts on tools and services made specifically for food bloggers, Food Blogger Pro became a go-to resource for many people in the food blogging space.

-Over time, the growing team began to see some areas where food bloggers were being underserved by the software available to them at the time.
+Over time, the team grew, and eventually, they started seeing some areas where food bloggers were being underserved by the software available to them.
+In fact, the WP Tasty team even had problems with plugins themselves.

-It was clear that there was an audience to support the plugin, and in April of 2017 they went public.
-One year later, their monthly recurring revenue (MRR) had grown by over 700%!
+In April of 2017 they went public, and by the next year, their monthly recurring revenue (MRR) had grown by over 700%!

 They were on to something.